n3wt0n/n3wt0n/README.md

 ## I'm a DevOps Lead, a Software Engineer, a Speaker, and a YouTuber!

 I have been working with .NET since its first introduction.
 Currently I am the __DevOps and Infra Lead__ for PlayStudios (previously I worke as DevOps Architect at Microsoft + Github), I'm the founder and Community Leader of [Hong Kong Microsoft Community](http://www.hkmsc.org) and member of [DotNetToscana](https://dotnettoscana.org).
 I'm speaker at technical events and I write articles for magazines.
-I used to be a Microsoft MVP in 2015, 2016 and 2017.
+I have been awarded as Microsoft MVP in 2015, 2016, 2017, and 2022.

 I publish a lot of __technical videos about DevOps, GitHub and Azure DevOps__ on my [YouTube Channel: CoderDave](https://youtube.com/CoderDave)